-Don't forget to check the checkbox to "include listing data" in order to get everything.
+Don't forget to check the checkbox to "include listing data" in order to get everything as shown below.

 - If it's completely new, just go to the Properties section in OwnerRez and add a new property there.